Trump to take questions in Fox News virtual town hall at Lincoln Memorial amid coronavirus recovery

 "Intelligence has just reported to me that I was correct, and that they did NOT bring up the CoronaVirus subject matter until late into January, just prior to my banning China from the U.S.," Trump wrote, apparently contradicting an earlier report in The Washington Post.
 "Also, they only spoke of the Virus in a very non-threatening, or matter of fact, manner......Fake News got it wrong again, as always, and tens of thousands of lives were saved by my EARLY BAN of China into our Country.
 The people that we’re allowed were heavily scrutinized and tested U.S. citizens, and as such, I welcome them with open arms!"

-Trump's appearance at the Lincoln Memorial will be his first interview with Baier and MacCallum since the Fox News town hall in Scranton, Pa., on March 5, which made history as the most-watched election town hall ever on cable news, according to Nielsen Media Research.
+Trump's appearance at the Lincoln Memorial was his first interview with Baier and MacCallum since the Fox News town hall in Scranton, Pa., on March 5, which made history as the most-watched election town hall ever on cable news, according to Nielsen Media Research.

 CORONAVIRUS TIMELINE SHOWS SHIFTING RHETORIC ON THE PANDEMIC